 Bathers, 32 Lower Cheung Sha Village, South Lantau | (+852) 2504 4788

-Modern European cuisine is the focus of the menu, with dry- and wet-aged steaks as its stars and an authentic Spanish Josper grill—an important component in achieving high cooking temperatures—at the heart of the operation.
-From tableside steak tartare with grilled sourdough ($158) to seared scallop with crispy pork belly ($218), full flavours and rich indulgence with a touch of French flair best describes the culinary experience at Harbourside Grill.
+Modern European cuisine is the focus, with dry- and wet-aged steaks as its stars and an authentic Spanish Josper grill—an important component in achieving high cooking temperatures—at the heart of the operation.
+From tableside steak tartare with grilled sourdough ($188) to baked scallops with leek and bacon in a champagne sauce ($218), full flavours and rich indulgence with a touch of French flair best describe the culinary experience here.
 Definitely one to mark down for your next special occasion dinner!

-Helmed by Virgilio Martínez Véliz, the celebrated chef behind award-winning Central in Lima, ICHU aims to honour Peru’s “no-fuss” dining culture, where the atmosphere is relaxed, the dishes are shared, and the recipes highlight fresh ingredients and traditional flavours.
-Whilst their land-and-sea-inspired interior is thoughtfully designed and intricately beautiful, it’s their outdoor terrace that we’re here for.
+Helmed by Virgilio Martínez, the celebrated chef behind the award-winning Central in Lima, Ichu aims to honour Peru’s “no-fuss” dining culture, where the atmosphere is relaxed, the dishes are shared, and the recipes highlight fresh ingredients and traditional flavours.
+Whilst their land-and-sea-inspired interior is thoughtfully designed and intricately beautiful, it’s their outdoor terrace and greenery vibes that we’re here for.

-Tuck into their vibrant quinoa ($140), served on a layer of creamy goat’s cheese, and the punchy ceviche clásico ($150) with fresh snapper, choclo, red onion, and sweet potato all while taking in the open sky from a leafy green terrace, surrounded by towering plants along the walls and rustic wooden furniture.
+Tuck into their vibrant quinoa ($120), served on a layer of creamy goat’s cheese, and the punchy sea bream al rocoto ceviches ($170) all while taking in the open sky from a leafy green terrace, surrounded by towering plants along the walls and rustic wooden furniture.
 With an atmosphere like this, the term “urban jungle” is given a whole new meaning.

-Taking over the old location of Aberdeen Street Social is JIA Group’s precious alfresco baby, Louise.
+Taking over the old location of Aberdeen Street Social is Jia Group’s precious alfresco baby, Louise.
 Created in collaboration with Michelin-starred chef Julien Royer, you know you’re in good hands when you step into the airy and botanical downstairs parlour and tuck into honest homestyle fare and all-day French favourites.
 Ingredients are sourced from speciality producers that echo the rustic comfort Louise provides, with ingredients like frog legs and foie gras coming across as completely unpretentious.
-Standouts from their menu include the la saucisse de Toulouse ($268), a Toulouse-style sausage served with thick truffade, and the ravioles de langoustine ($478), langoustine ravioli with snow peas and crustaceans bisque.
+Menus change seasonally, so come often to experience new dishes and see what the team’s cooking up.

 Louise, G/F, JPC, PMQ, 35 Aberdeen Street, Central | (+852) 2866 0300